 Together, Breezy and Mikaela represent a formidable pair.

-Wiles finished fourth in Saturday’s Olympic downhill, barely missing the podium.
+Wiles finished 4th in Saturday’s Olympic downhill, barely missing the podium.
 Moltzan, a daring risk-taker with a knack for making remarkable recoveries, has earned four podium finishes on the Cup circuit this season.

-Even without Lindsey Vonn (USA) and Lauren Macuga (USA), two top American speed skiers out with injuries, the U.S.’s depth is unmatched.
-A podium sweep is a long-shot, but the fact that it can be considered a “shot” at all, is noteworthy.
+Even without Lindsey Vonn (USA) and Lauren Macuga (USA), two top American speed skiers out with injuries, the depth of the U.S. team is unmatched.
+A podium sweep is a long-shot, but the fact it can be considered a “shot” at all, is noteworthy.

-Three-time Olympic downhill medalist Sofia Goggia (ITA) and Lara Della Mea (ITA); downhill Olympic silver medalist Emma Aicher (GER) and Kira Weidle-Winkelmann (GER); and Corinne Suter (SUI) and Camille Rast (SUI) pose the biggest threats to the Americans’ medal hopes.
+Three-time Olympic downhill medalist Sofia Goggia and Lara Della Mea from Italy; downhill Olympic silver medalist Emma Aicher and Kira Weidle-Winkelmann from Germany; and Corinne Suter and Camille Rast from Switzerland pose the biggest threats to the Americans’ medal hopes.

-The women's team combined streams live on Peacock and NBCOlympics.com, starting with the downhill at 4:30 p.m.
-ET, followed by the slalom at 8 p.m.
+The women's team combined streams live on Peacock and NBCOlympics.com, starting with the downhill at 4:30 a.m.
+ET.
+The event will be followed by the slalom at 8 a.m.
 ET.